RogerCL24/Web-Scraping/WEB_SCRAPING/README.md

 ```
 source virtual_env_name/bin/activate
 ```
-The libraries we need to install are `Selenium` to automate processes and `BeautifulSoup`, so:
+The libraries we need to install are `Selenium` to automate processes, `BeautifulSoup` to scrap the information from the web pages and a ``mysql-python-connector``, so:
 ```
 pip install selenium
 pip install bs4